Bayern-class battleship: Armament

 The Bayern-class battleships were armed with a main battery of eight 38 cm (15 in) SK L/45 guns in four C/1913 twin gun turrets.
+(Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick firing, while the L/45 denotes the length of the gun.
+In this case, the L/45 gun is 45 caliber, meaning that the gun barrel is 45 times as long as it is in bore diameter.)
 These turrets allowed for depression of the guns to −8 degrees and elevation to 16 degrees.
 The guns had to be returned to 2.5 degrees to reload them.
 After the Battle of Dogger Bank in January 1915, where British ships had been able to open fire first, outside the range of the German guns, the gun mountings for Bayern modified to allow elevation up to 20 degrees, though the changes reduced depression to −5 degrees.
 As originally configured, the guns had a maximum range of 20250 m, but Bayern's modified guns could reach 23200 m.
 Each turret was fitted with a stereo rangefinder.
 The main battery was supplied with a total of 720 shells or 90 rounds per gun; these were 750 kg shells that were light for guns of their caliber.
 The shell allotment was divided between armor piercing and high explosive versions, with 60 of the former and 30 of the latter.
 At a range of 20000 m, the armor-piercing shells could penetrate up to 336 mm of steel plate.
 The guns had a rate of fire of around one shell every 38 seconds.
 Muzzle velocity was 805 m/s.